rajathjn/shorts_maker/README.md

 - **External Service Integration:** Seamlessly integrates with services like Discord for notifications.
 - **GPU-Accelerated Processing:** Optional GPU support for faster processing using whisperx.
 - **Modular Design:** Built with extensibility in mind.
+- **In Development:** AskLLM AI agent, which helps in generating metadata for YouTube or image generation.
+- **In Development:** Image Generation, GenerateImage class created for text2image generation.
+Note: This uses flux, Hence maybe resource intensive.

 ## Requirements